4 May 2020

 In the very unlikely event that we cannot teach face-to-face at the beginning of the new academic year, students will have the choice to either withdraw from the programme with full reimbursement or to start the programme remotely via our online platform until we can resume in-class teaching.

-Our two training courses on the rights of peasants and on the protection of human rights and the environment have been postponed to the second half of the year: 23–27 November for the training course on the protection of human rights and the environment and new dates will be announced soon for the training course on the right of peasants.
-Registered participants will be contacted individually.
+Our two training courses on the rights of peasants and on the protection of human rights and the environment have been postponed to the second half of the year: 23–27 November 2020 for the training course on the protection of human rights and the environment and 7–11 December 2020 for the training course on the rights of peasants.

-Our training courses on economic, social and cultural rights (ESCR) and the Sustainable Development Goals (Geneva, 7–11 September 2020) and on the Universal Periodic Review and the human rights system (Geneva, 2–6 November 2020) will take place as planned.
-However, if the situation does not evolve positively, implying that these two courses have eventually to be cancelled or postponed, we will reimburse accepted participants accordingly.
+Our training courses on economic, social and cultural rights (ESCR) and the Sustainable Development Goals (7–11 September 2020) and on the Universal Periodic Review and the human rights system (2–6 November 2020) will take place as planned.

 The online training course on ESCR in French (12 October–29 November) will take place as planned.